Charles Hudson (American politician): Public service

 He was elected a member of the American Antiquarian Society in 1844.

 From 1849 to 1853 Hudson served as a naval officer of the port of Boston Custom House, edited the Boston Daily Atlas for many years.
-Hudson was the assessor of Internal Revenue for the Sixth Collection District, 1864-1868.
+Hudson was the assessor of Internal Revenue for the Sixth Collection District, 1864–1868.
 Hudson was reportedly a close friend of President Abraham Lincoln.
 Hudson was an author of religious textbooks.

 Death and burial

-Hudson died in Lexington on May 4, 1881.
-Interment was in Munroe Cemetery, on Massachusetts Avenue in that town.
+Hudson died in Lexington on May 4, 1881 and buried in Munroe Cemetery, on Massachusetts Avenue in that town.

 Hudson, Massachusetts

 The town of Hudson, Massachusetts is named after Charles Hudson.
 Though many mistakenly believe that the naming of the town was the result of his gift toward the construction of a public library, in fact, the naming honor was granted prior to his offer.
 The town was established on March 31, 1866, and after being notified that the town had been named in his honor, Charles Hudson responded in 1867 with an offer to contribute $500 in matching funds toward the establishment of a new library.